Fatigue: Heat shock proteins

 A small 2016 study found that primary Sjögren's syndrome patients with high fatigue, when compared with those with low fatigue, had significantly higher plasma concentrations of HSP90α, and a tendency to higher concentrations of HSP72.
 A small 2020 study of Crohn's disease patients found that higher fatigue visual analogue scale (fVAS) scores correlated with higher HSP90α levels.
 A related small 2012 trial investigating if application of an IL-1 receptor antagonist (anakinra) would reduce fatigue in primary Sjögren's syndrome patients was inconclusive.

 Measurement

 Fatigue is currently measured by many different self-measurement surveys.
 Examples are the Fatigue Symptom Inventory (FSI) and the Fatigue Severity Scale.
 There is no consensus on best practice, and the existing surveys do not capture the intermittent nature of some forms of fatigue.
+Heart rate variability cannot currently distinguish between physical fatigue and mental fatigue.
+Many studies have shown that salivary cortisol can measure mental fatigue.